Rau7/dns-api/README.md

 8- Done

+9- One last check for inputs with https:// caused a problem because I was using regular paths for inputs so I switched to query params.

 What I did simply?

 1- Created a service for domains (we need to separate the logic from the controller). (isValidDomain, isDomainExists, getDnsRecords)